"How can I improve engagement in my community?" is one of the most common questions we get asked at Hivebrite.

 You need to acknowledge and welcome newbies.
-Provide some sort of onboarding so that this group knows how the community works and what they can do!
+Provide a well thought out community onboarding process to explain how the community works and what members can do!

 New members especially may be reluctant to contribute for fear of looking bad.
 Consider creating a space in your community for newcomers where they can ask beginner questions.
 You could even enable members to participate anonymously!

 Sometimes it's tricky to get old and new members to interact.
 If this is your case, ask your community champions to reach out to newcomers to introduce themselves and encourage their participation.